 GDPR Readiness assessment

-Assess your readiness for GDPR by looking at over sixty question sets to evaluate eight key areas of the regulation across agreed business unit and function.
+Assess your readiness for GDPR by looking at over sixty question sets to evaluate eight key areas of the regulation across agreed business units and functions.
 The assessment allows your organisation to sense check its current position and formulate a prioritised plan to meet the regulation.
-KnowNow can also provide consultancy as to the operational and business impact to the business
+KnowNow can also provide consultancy as to the operational and business impact on the business.

 *A requirement under GDPR article 35 for organisations with technologies and processes that are likely to result in a high risk to the rights of the data subjects